uo-ec607/lectures/08-regression/08-regression.md

 #### 1) Create a new data frame

-Recall that we can keep multiple objects in memory in R. So we can easily create a new data frame that excludes Jabba using, say, **dplyr** or **data.table**.
-For these lecture notes, I'll stick with the former commands since that's where our starwars dataset is coming from.
-But it would be trivial to switch if you prefer the latter.
+Recall that we can keep multiple objects in memory in R. So we can easily create a new data frame that excludes Jabba using, say, **dplyr** ([lecture](https://raw.githack.com/uo-ec607/lectures/master/05-tidyverse/05-tidyverse.html)) or **data.table** ([lecture](https://raw.githack.com/uo-ec607/lectures/master/05-datatable/05-datatable.html)).
+For these lecture notes, I'll stick with **dplyr** commands since that's where our starwars dataset is coming from.
+But it would be trivial to switch to **data.table** if you prefer.

 ```r